andresromerodev/portfolio/pages/posts/my-journey-to-a-static-site.md

 Despite all of the great features and effort put into the project, I ultimately decided to discontinue it.
 Maintaining the website was too much overhead, and adding new features - such as a blog (which I never got around to) - would require spinning up a new service, connecting it to the frontend, and building custom components to display the data.
 With my limited time and resources, I realized it was time to say goodbye to this project that had started as a fun experiment.

-By the way, you can still visit my old website on [https://web-portfolio-frontend.onrender.com](https://web-portfolio-frontend.onrender.com/) the code for the project can be found on Github: ‣ / ‣.
+By the way, you can still visit [my old website](https://web-portfolio-frontend.onrender.com/) the code for the project can be found on Github: [Backend](https://github.com/andresromeroh/legacy-web-portfolio-node) / [Frontend](https://github.com/andresromeroh/legacy-web-portfolio-react)‣.

-## My New Static Website
+## My New Static Site

 After some consideration, I realized that what I really wanted was a simple website that would allow me to focus on content creation, rather than spending countless hours on engineering a web application to showcase my skills.
 After all, I had already shipped several different projects and demonstrated my abilities.
 At this point, I simply wanted to share my experiences, and for that, a static site was the perfect solution.